cszentkiralyi/ccreature/doc/design.md

     used to rename/update cards -- but this **must** be predictable and repeatable to avoid confusion, two cards with identical affixes must generate identical names
+- All cards begin life as a prefix

 ### 3.3 Setting/theme